Mimi Zou

 Best Lawyers Australia 2026 recognises him as “Lawyer of the Year” in Sports Law.

-He is recommended in Doyle’s Guide as Leading Professional Indemnity Senior Counsel – New South Wales, 2024.
+He is recommended in Doyle’s Guide as Leading Class Action Barristers – Australia 2025 and Leading Professional Indemnity Senior Counsel – New South Wales, 2024.

 Charles Colquhoun SC